 SAMHD1 and mitochondria

 Non-physiological dNTP levels are known to cause mitochondrial pathologies.
-In my current fellowship I am understanding if manipulating SAMHD1 levels affects mitochondrial function, an important consideration for therapeutic interventions targeting this protein, and for understanding of intracellular metabolism.
+I am interested in understanding if manipulating SAMHD1 levels affects mitochondrial function, an important consideration for therapeutic interventions targeting this protein, and for understanding of intracellular metabolism.

 Given SAMHD1’s position as a central protein in intracellular metabolism, innate immunity and cell cycle control, I wish to correlate SAMHD1 genotype variation in the general population with SAMHD1 expression and activity.
 I am currently analysing sequence variants from 12,000 individuals at 20 loci in collaboration with the Cambridge BioResource (CBR).
 I will characterise the effect of these variants on SAMHD1 expression and activity in vitro and in cells, with implications for the personalised therapeutics.